kshaa/concourse-droplet/README.md

 # Todo
 * Set up a domain for the droplet
+* Set up a way for the `secrets.env` to end up in the droplet
+* Fix sometimes `generate-keys.sh` needs re-running
 * Set up the Concourse Postgresql container to use the persistent volume
 * Move docker-ce from 'test' version to 'stable', when it's released in `/deploy/chef/app-cookbook/recipes/docker.rb`